NuroDev/nuro.dev/data/blog/2021_in_review.md

 I often find myself in between 2 working states.
 One where I feel like I am being lazy & not doing enough or anything at all.
 The other being a pure workaholic where I end up pushing my mental & physical limits to the edge & working 12+ hour days.<br />
 A prime example of this was in 2020 during the final stretch towards finishing my Bachelor's degree at University.
 At the peak of the pandemic I will never forget me & a close friend of mine, funnily enough also named Ben, being in Discord call's for days at a time, sleeping 6-10 hours a week.
 I can safely say that that period of my life was worst state my physical & mental health had ever been.
 All as a push to meet deadlines & get the work done.

 During 2021 that extreme & detrimental mentality was near non-existent & instead replaced with a much more laxed & chill work ethic.
-Often to the point where I am not getting the work done that I needed to get done.<br />
+Often to the point where I am not getting the work done that I needed to get done.

 Going into 2022 I need to try and find a good work/life balance where I am able to manage my time effectively, get the work that needs to be done, done, but also not destroy my mental & physical health in the process.

 ### :clock1: Time Management